truckersmp-cli/truckersmp-cli/README.md

 * Stable and faster than wined3d.
 But slower than DXVK.
 * Useful if you're not using Vulkan-capable GPU.
+* Game crashes due to a bug in Multiplayer DLL when trying to choose color ("Player tag", "Players on the world map")
+    * See [issue #91][github:issue91] for more details

 ### Direct3D 11 (DXVK or wined3d)